-Fast forward to February 4, 2017.
-On this day, Martell addressed a different crowd, but this time, she was speaking to her fellow graduates as the commencement speaker at the Rasmussen College Wausau campus graduation ceremony.
+Fast-forward to February 4, 2017.
+On this day, Martell addressed a different crowd; this time, she was speaking to her fellow graduates as the commencement speaker at the Rasmussen College Wausau graduation ceremony.

 Martell’s journey to graduation was filled with highs and lows, but the one thing that stayed consistent was the support she felt as a student at Rasmussen College.

-Martell decided it was time to depart from the financial world she had been working in and transition to the healthcare field.
-She decided she wanted to pursue her Bachelor’s degree in Healthcare Management because the field excited her.
-While she felt she did not want to be on the patient-facing side, she “wanted to help mold something better for the future” and felt Healthcare Management would be the perfect fit for her.
+Martell decided she wanted to pursue her Bachelor’s degree in Healthcare Management because the field excited her.
+Always a go-getter, she “wanted to help mold something better for the future” and felt a career in healthcare management would be the perfect fit for her.

-When looking for schools that would help her achieve her goal of getting a degree, Martell felt there was “just something different about Rasmussen.
+When looking for schools that would help her achieve her goal of earning a degree, Martell felt there was “just something different about Rasmussen.
 I could see the passion behind the eyes of every person I spoke to at the College.”
-Even when life tried to stand in her way, she felt the staff were so passionate and, “really knew when I needed the extra support, reassurance and pat on the back to keep going.”
+Even when life tried to stand in her way, she felt the staff members were so passionate and “really knew when I needed the extra support, reassurance and pat on the back to keep going.”

-Martell knew that in order to be successful in college, she would have to juggle classwork with working full time, raising children, singing in a band and volunteering in her community.
-Because Rasmussen College had the option for her to take all of her classes online, she was able to do her classwork at night and ultimately earn her Bachelor’s degree.
+Martell knew that in order to be successful in college, she would have to juggle classwork with working full time, raising children, teaching leadership development, authoring a book and volunteering in her community.
+Because Rasmussen College had the option for her to take all of her courses online, she was able to do her classwork at night and ultimately earn her Bachelor’s degree.

 About a year into her schooling, Martell set a goal for herself to speak at her graduation ceremony one day, hoping to be able to share her story.
-The opportunity came for Martell to once again address Rasmussen College like she did at the ribbon-cutting ceremony many years before.
-Martell was thrilled to have the opportunity to address all of those who supported her and her fellow graduates.
+The opportunity finally came for Martell to once again address Rasmussen College as she did at the ribbon-cutting ceremony many years before.
+Martell was thrilled to have the opportunity to address all of those who supported her throughout her journey and her fellow graduates.

 Are you considering a career in the healthcare field?
 Explore our Healthcare Career Matchmaker infographic to learn more about your many options.